KyeDon/Powershell-scripts/README.md

 ![image](https://user-images.githubusercontent.com/47357003/80148793-78c16c80-85ad-11ea-984d-82396497b96c.png) <br/>
 The threshold for the amount of failures that trigger an alert can be changed by modifying the $ge variable. <br/>
 When setting up the action select start a program and type "powershell".
 The arguments should be "-executionpolicy bypass -windowstyle hidden C:\PathToFile\failed_logins_5minute.ps1"

+## Daily audit report
+#### Sends out an email daily showing failed logins and successful logins in the past 24 hours.